 Gone are the days when we relied solely on reporters to define the events of the day.
 With Twitter, people now tell their own story in their own words and often do so in very entertaining ways.

 The College Station of today is a very modern place and although it is steeped in the rich history and lore of Texas A&M University, the city deserves a contemporary telling of its own most recent and noteworthy events, milestones and change agents.
-That is the intent of the City Stories USA project which resides on this website: an embodiment of the spirit of the community’s last 30 years.
+That is the intent of the City Stories Texas project which resides on this website: an embodiment of the spirit of the community’s last 30 years.

 The task for helping tell the city’s continuing story has been placed in the hands of a newcomer to our community, but one with experience in chronicling the past.